...engineer performance!

 SponsonLength (ft) Maximum wetted Length of sponsons.
 Must be less than BoatLength and greater than zero.
 Default is BoatLength.
 Consider using only the length portion of sponsons that are ‘flat’ or are likely to contribute to Lift in normal applications.

-Pad Width (In) Width of the sponson running surfaces (bottoms), measured from sheer (inside) to effective chine (outside).
+Pad Width (In) Width of (one) sponson running surfaces (bottoms), measured from sheer (inside) to effective chine (outside).

 Pad Deadrise (Deg) Angle of sponson running surfaces, measured from sheer to chine.